Nimrameer196/Nimrameer-demo/README.md

 # Nimrameer-demo
-This  is my firsr repository
+This  is my first git repository
+Author-Nimrameer